uabrc/uabrc.github.io/docs/cheaha/hardware.md

 The full table can be downloaded [here](res/partition.csv).

+## Quality of Service (QoS) Limits

+Quality of Service (QoS) allows us to balance usage across the cluster, so that no single researcher can consume all of the resources.
+Each set of QoS limits is applied to one or more partitions according to the table below.
+Each limit is applied to every researcher on Cheaha.
+The partitions within a group all share the same limits, so that a researcher can use 1.5 TB on both `express` and `short`, but can't use 2 TB on both at the same time.

+{{ read_csv('cheaha/res/qos.csv', keep_default_na=False) }}

+The full table can be downloaded [here](res/qos.csv).

 ## Node Summary

 The current HPC cluster is comprised of 8192 compute cores connected by low-latency Fourteen Data Rate (FDR) and Enhanced Data Rate (EDR) InfiniBand networks.
 In addition to the basic compute cores, there are also 72 NVIDIA Tesla P100 GPUs available.
 There is a total of just under 49 TB of memory across the cluster.
 A description of the different available hardware generations are summarized in the following table.
 For much more detailed information see [Hardware Details](#hardware-details).